DelphiWorlds/Playground/Demos/FCMRebooted/ReadMe.md

 ## Status

+Nov 23rd, 2022:

+Re-organised the code to allow for Relay demo to be added Fixed an issue with non-receipt of notifications in the app when it is running

-Jul 21st, 2022: Waiting for feedback/suggestions
+Jul 21st, 2022:

+Waiting for feedback/suggestions